martynas199/EliteBooker-frontend/PRODUCT_OWNERSHIP_GUIDE.md

 ### Viewing Earnings

-Beauticians can view their earnings:
+Specialists can view their earnings:

 1. Admin → Revenue page
 2. Filter by specialist